johnylabs/vast-gpu-rental-node/scale-plan.md

-# 🏗️ LUX–Edificio–Core: Scale Plan
+# 🏗️ vast-gpu-rental-node

-This document outlines the step-by-step growth plan for expanding the LUX–Edificio–Core GPU node project from a single-node residential deployment into a high-capacity compute facility located in Paraguay.
+This document outlines the step-by-step growth plan for expanding the vast-gpu-rental-node GPU node project from a single-node residential deployment into a high-capacity compute facility located in Paraguay.

 ---